One repo. One runner. Zero infrastructure.

 # opens browser → prints sk-ant-oat01-… (valid 1 year)

-# paste it into the aeon dashboard's Authenticate modalLLM gateways - five alternative routes
+# paste it into the aeon dashboard's Authenticate modalLLM gateways - six alternative routes

 claude (CLAUDE_CODE_OAUTH_TOKEN) → anthropic (ANTHROPIC_API_KEY) →

-openrouter → bankr → usepod → venice → surplus → direct (fallback)Each gateway's detail - secret name, billing model, and routing quirks - is in the grid at the top of this section and the repo's LLM Gateways guide.
+openrouter → bankr → usepod → venice → surplus → grok → direct (fallback)Each gateway's detail - secret name, billing model, and routing quirks - is in the grid at the top of this section and the repo's LLM Gateways guide.
 Paste a key into the dashboard's Authenticate modal - the provider is detected from its prefix (or picked from the dropdown) and saved as the matching secret.
-Override the priority with the GATEWAY_ORDER repo variable, or pin one provider by setting gateway.provider to direct, bankr, openrouter, usepod, venice, or surplus explicitly.
+Override the priority with the GATEWAY_ORDER repo variable, or pin one provider by setting gateway.provider to direct, bankr, openrouter, usepod, venice, surplus, or grok explicitly.
+The grok gateway shares its XAI_API_KEY with the Grok Build harness in §09, but is a separate axis - it still runs Claude Code, just billed through xAI.

 Cross-repo access